-Census -Sources of data aboth the nation's and state's people and economy including population, housing, and economics.
+Census - Sources of data about the nation's and state's people and economy including population, housing, and economics.

 - Healthy Youth - Information to promote the health and well-being of children and adolescents to enable them to become and productive adults.

-Iowa Department of Agriculture Facilitates child access to nutritious food, benefiting communities and local farmers, and connects local farms with school food programs, Food Safety & Animal Health Division, Farm to School Program.
+Iowa Department of Agriculture and Land Stewardship - Facilitates child access to nutritious food, benefiting communities and local farmers, and connects local farms with school food programs.

 Iowa Occupational Safety and Health Administration (OSHA) Enforces Federal Laws, performs general inspections, and investigates safety and health complaints.

-Iowa Youth Survey (IYS) Collaboration of agencies in the collection of data on Iowa 6th, 8th, and 11th grade student responses to questions about their attitudes and experiences regarding alcohol and other drug use and violence, and their perceptions of their peers, family, school, neighbourhood/community environments.
+Iowa Youth Survey (IYS) - Collaboration of agencies in the collection of data on Iowa 6th, 8th, and 11th grade student responses to questions about their attitudes and experiences regarding alcohol and other drug use and violence, and their perceptions of their peers, family, school, neighborhood/community environments.

 Reports are available in various categories.